Image De-raining Using a Conditional Generative Adversarial Network: Proposed Method

-From the point of view of GAN framework, the goal of de-raining an input rainy image is not only to make the de-rained result visually appealing and quantitatively comparable to the ground truth, but also to ensure that the de-rained result is indistinguishable from ground truth image.
-Therefore, we include a learned discriminator sub-network to classify if each input image is real or fake.
-Following the structure that was proposed in \cite{GAN_unsupervised}, we use convolutional layer with batch normalization and PReLU activation as a basis throughout the discriminator network.
-Once we calculate the learned feature from a set of these Conv-BN-PReLU, a sigmoid function is stacked at the end to map the output to a probability score normalized to [0,1].
-The proposed discriminator sub-network $D$ is shown in the bottom part of Figure \ref{fig:overview}.
-The structure of the discriminator sub-network is as follows:\\
+From the point of view of a GAN framework, the goal of de-raining an input rainy image is not only to make the de-rained result visually appealing and quantitatively comparable to the ground truth, but also to ensure that the de-rained result is indistinguishable from the ground truth image.
+Therefore, a learned discriminator sub-network is designed to classify if each input image is real or fake.
+Previous methods \cite{pix2pix2016} have demonstrated the effectiveness of leveraging an efficient patch-discriminator in generating high quality results.
+For example, Isola \emph{et al} \cite{pix2pix2016} adopt a 70$\times$ 70 patch discriminator, where $70\times 70$ indicates the receptive field of the discriminator.
+Though such a single scale (eg. 70$\times$ 70) patch-discriminator is able to achieve visually pleasing results, however, it is still not capable enough to capture the global context information, resulting in insufficient estimation.
+As shown in the zoomed-in part of the Fig.~\ref{fig:baseline_real1} (e), it can be observed that certain tiny details are still missing in the de-rained results using a single scale discriminator.
+For example, it can be observed from the second row of Fig.~\ref{fig:baseline_real1} that the front mirror of truck is largely being removed in the de-rained results.
+This is probably due to the fact that the receptive field size in the discriminator is 70$\times$ 70 and no additional surrounding context is provided.
+Hence, we argue that it is important to leverage a more powerful discriminator that captures both local and global information to decide whether it is real or fake.